Home How It Works Industries Pricing About Insights Book a Discovery Call

 Lead qualification

-What a qualified B2B lead actually looks like
+What does a qualified B2B lead actually look like?

 Most agencies call a lead qualified when someone fills in a form.
-We call it qualified when we have confirmed budget, authority, need, and timing.
+I call it qualified when budget, authority, need, and timing have all been confirmed.
 Here is why that difference matters more than anything else in the process.

 Read article